aws-samples/aws-serverless-security-workshop/docs/00-initial-setup/README.md

 <summary><strong> Option 2: If you are working in your own AWS account</strong></summary><p>

-Follow the steps below to create the set up resources (VPC, Cloud9 environment, etc.)
+If you are working in your own AWS account, follow the steps below to launch a CloudFormation template that will set up initial resources for you

 1. Select the desired region.
 Since we are going to use services like Aurora or Cloud9, please choose one of these following and click the corresponding **Launch Stack** link